< Go to Avalanche Beacons

 Cons: Battery life is only displayed in thirds and not a percentage.

 The Pieps DSP Sport has a maximum range around 45-50 meters which was a little above the average among avalanche beacons we tested.
 Unlike the older Pieps DSP and DSP Tour, there is a more significant difference between the maximum range of the Pieps DSP Sport and the DSP DSP Pro.
 We thought the Pieps Pro had around 8-10 more meters of range than the Pieps Sport.
-The Pieps Sport has a little longer range than the BCA Tracker 2, but wasn't nearly as good of a range as the Mammut Pulse Barryvox, Arva Neo or Element Barryvox.
-Relative to its cost, the Pieps DSP Sport has the longest range of any beacon we tested under $300 and had better range than the BCA Tracker 2, Ortovox Zoom+, Ortovox 3+, or the Arva EVo3+.
+The Pieps Sport has a little longer range than the Backcountry Access Tracker 2, but wasn't nearly as good of a range as the Mammut Pulse Barryvox, Arva Neo or Element Barryvox.
+Relative to its cost, the Pieps DSP Sport has the longest range of any beacon we tested under $320 and had better range than the BCA Tracker 2, Ortovox Zoom+, or Ortovox 3+.

 Ease of finding single victim

 The user interface of the Pieps DSP Sport is nicely labeled and simple to use.
 The DSP Sport uses five directional arrows to help the rescuer stay on the flux-line.
 Like many other beacons, the Sport's directional arrows can be combined two at a time to further help the searcher stay on the flux line.
-The DSP Sport has one of the faster processors of any of the beacons we tested especially when comparing it to other beacons $300 and under like the Arva Evo3+, Pieps Freeride($170) or the Ortovox Zoom+.
+The DSP Sport has one of the faster processors of any of the beacons we tested especially when comparing it to other beacons $320 and under like the Ortovox Zoom+.
 We also thought it was near as fast or faster than several, slightly more expensive beacons like the Mammut Element Barryvox($350), Ortovox 3+($350) or the Arva Neo ($350).
 Compared to the older DSP Tour the Sport is noticeably faster during our side-by-side comparisons.